Welcome to the Business and Information Systems Department

 All of the Business and Information Systems Department programs have been nationally accredited by the Accreditation Council for Business Schools and Programs.

 The Paralegal Program gives the student a broad range of employment opportunities.
 There is an increasingly wide range of paralegal job opportunities in both the private and public sectors.
 Law firms, banks, accounting firms, the court system, and national, state and city government agencies all employ Paralegals.
-The Paralegal Programs are accredited by the American Bar Association (ABA).
+The Paralegal Programs are approved by the American Bar Association (ABA).

 Cooperative Work Experience